 Exclusively created with the finest glassblowing craftsmen, Ilse presents her first SEEDS OF BLUE collection, as a renewed exploration of our divine origins and as holy grails to accompany the New Ark on its world tour.

 The blue eggs will be revealed during the NEW ARK EXHIBITION | Bangkok.

 SEEDS OF BLUE

-A renowned Belgian artist, expressing herself mainly through fluid shapes of TEXTILE and GLASS; both worlds demanding a different physicality and perhaps form of breathing from her.
+A multidisciplinary Belgian artist, Ilse Van Roy (1978) expresses herself mainly through fluid shapes of textile and glass.
+Both worlds demand a different physicality and, perhaps, form of breathing from her.
 From us.

 Ilse Van Roy in a collaboration with Wim Wauman for Blauwhaus.

-Penelope and Antonia 2019: mold-blown glass in cooperation with Glasstudio Leerdam - Gert Bullée.
+Penelope and Antonia 2019: mold-blown glass with Glasstudio Leerdam - Gert Bullée.

 I had to pay for justice this evening 2017: glassplate, dia.
 160 cm and print of clouds, steel.

 The 3 Sisters - Vida, Dana and Alina, 2021.